renantmagalhaes/workstation/desktop/98-WINDOWS/settings.md

 1. Personalization
    1. Colors -> Turf Green
    2. Transparency effects -> ON
+   3. Select a darker wallpaper (or solid back), with that the blur effect will have a darker tone.
-   3. Show accent colour on title bars and windows borders -> ON
+   4. Show accent colour on title bars and windows borders -> ON

 ## PowerToys